jentery/mdia360v2/exittickets.md

 ## Number of Tickets to Submit

-You should submit a total of *fourteen exit tickets* (across fourteen different class sessions) in response to the twenty-one I prompt this term.
+You should submit a total of *fourteen exit tickets* (across fourteen different class sessions) in response to the twenty-one tickets I prompt this term.
 I cannot accept more than fourteen exit tickets per student.

 ## Format

 As part of your exit ticket, please include the following information on the notecard I provide:

-1. Your first name and surname
+1. Your first and last name
 2. "MDIA360"
 3. One written response on each side of the card (there will be two prompts per ticket)